The Solent Enterprise Zone at Daedalus

 The Solent Enterprise Zone (SEZ) at Daedalus is one of 46 set up nationally to support local economic growth.
 Its focus is on advanced engineering and manufacturing and in particular the marine, aerospace and aviation sectors.
 This builds on the existing strengths of the local economy and its skills base plus the SEZ’s operational airfield and marine slipway offers.

 Established in 2012 the SEZ is being developed in partnership by Fareham Borough Council, Gosport Borough Council, Hampshire County Council, Homes England and the Solent Local Enterprise Partnership (SLEP).
 The SEZ is within the planning authority areas of Fareham and Gosport and the councils have agreed a whole-site plan to ensure the comprehensive development of the site.

 As an Enterprise Zone significant public sector capital investment is being made in on and off site infrastructure to help attract additional private sector investment and occupiers.
 The aim is to create up to 3,700 additional jobs by 2026.

 The SEZ is based on a former naval airfield to the west of Portsmouth Harbour at Lee-on-the-Solent.
-Fareham and Gosport are within 10 minutes drive and Portsmouth is within 30 minutes of the site.
+Fareham and Gosport town centres are within 10 minutes drive and Portsmouth is within 30 minutes of the site.
 The nearest junctions of the M27 are 9 and 11.
-The off site capital investment has included upgrades to the local road network that links the site to the M27 and a new link will be created by the proposed Stubbington By-pass.
+The off site capital investment has included upgrades to the local road network that links the site to the M27 and a new motorway link will be created by the proposed Stubbington By-pass.